orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 ### The Illusion of Mastery

-Perfect mechanics feel like progress — but often they’re *false learning*.
+Perfect mechanics feel like progress, but often they’re *false learning*.
 Repetition without variability breeds fragility — real learning begins when mistakes are explored, not punished.

 The **CLA** flips this logic: instead of avoiding chaos, it uses it.